rmrt1n/rmrt1n.github.io/src/posts/tagged_unions_in_c.md

     } features;
 } Character;
 ```
-Here's the struct definition.
-A character will have a name, 6 stats, a genotype
+A character will have a name, 6 stats, a genotype denoting whether it is a
-denoting whether it is a mutant or true kin, a ftr_cnt indicating the number of
+mutant or true kin, a ftr_cnt indicating the number of mutations/cybernetics,
-mutations/cybernetics, and an array of mutations/cybernetics depending on the
+and an array of mutations/cybernetics depending on the genotype.
-genotype.

 ```c
 /* character.h */